pay-theory/pay-theory-docs/WEB/EVENT_LISTENERS.md

 ## errorObserver

-The `errorObserver` will fire when an error occurs anywhere inside the PayTheory SDK.
+The `errorObserver` will fire when an error occurs anywhere inside the Pay Theory SDK.
 This is a good place to add any logic that should only be executed when an error occurs.

 ```javascript
 myPayTheory.errorObserver(error => {